Streamlinelv/cartbounty/readme.txt

-=== Save Abandoned Carts - WooCommerce Live Checkout Field Capture === Donate link: https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro/
+=== CartBounty - Save and recover abandoned carts for WooCommerce === Donate link: https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro/
 Contributors: streamlinestar, nauriskolats
 Tags: woocommerce, abandoned carts, cart abandonment, exit popup, activecampaign Requires at least: 4.6
 Requires PHP: 5.2.4
 Tested up to: 5.2
-Stable tag: 3.3
+Stable tag: 4.0
-Version: 3.3
+Version: 4.0
 License: GPLv2 or later

-Save Abandoned Carts and increase your sales by recovering them.
+Save abandoned carts and increase your sales by recovering them.
 Plugin instantly saves WooCommerce checkout form before submission.

 == Description ==

-WooCommerce Live Checkout Field Capture plugin saves all activity in the [WooCommerce](https://woocommerce.com) checkout form before it is submitted.
+CartBounty - Save and recover abandoned carts for WooCommerce plugin saves all activity in the [WooCommerce](https://woocommerce.com) checkout form before it is submitted.
 The plugin allows to see who abandons your shopping carts and get in touch with them.
 You can also make use of the new Exit Intent popup technology to capture users email and later remind him about his shopping cart.

 You will be able to manually contact your visitors and remind about the abandoned cart.
 You could offer them an additional discount on the cart by sending them a coupon in order to persuade them.

-If you would like to receive email notifications about abandoned carts and send automated abandoned cart recovery emails to customers via [MailChimp](https://mailchimp.com) or [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)*, please visit our [WooCommerce Live Checkout Field Capture Pro - save abandoned carts](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro - save abandoned carts") plugin version.
+If you would like to receive email notifications about abandoned carts and send automated abandoned cart recovery emails to customers via [MailChimp](https://mailchimp.com) or [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)*, please visit our [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "CartBounty Pro - Save and recover abandoned carts for WooCommerce") plugin version.

 ### Plugin basics and features: